Nitrokey/nitrokey-documentation/source/components/nethsm/administration.rst

            2:              2b0d25a4a92b4df5205742954243db9d306a4c3277a6b6958bcbaf3d47def26f
    .. tab:: REST API
       Information about the `/system/info` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/get_system_info>`__.

+A NetHSM 1 identifies as hardware version *prodrive-hermes-1* and a NetHSM 2 as *msi-z790-1*.

 Reboot and Shutdown
 ~~~~~~~~~~~~~~~~~~~